Resistor52/terraform-cloud-workstation/workbook/Step_7.md

 Stopping at filesystem boundary (GIT_DISCOVERY_ACROSS_FILESYSTEM not set).
 ```

-5. Type `git add terr` and then the TAB key.
+5. Type `git add terr` and then the TAB key and then ENTER.
 6. Run `git status` again.
 You should see:

 ```